-The last point is that teens are in constant change, both mentally and physically.
-A problem of crisis proportions today may be a small blip on the radar a few months later.
-If an issue of appearance comes up, consider it seriously but give it some time.
-If it doesn't go away, explore it more deeply, gather all of the information you need, and talk to a plastic surgeon, preferably two.
-At that point, if you have followed all of these guidelines and it still seems right, you will in all likely hood make the right decision.
+Teens are in constant change, both mentally and physically.
+A problem of crisis-proportions today may be all but forgotten a few months later.
+If an issue of appearance comes up, consider it seriously, but give it some time as well.
+If it doesn't go away, explore it more deeply, gather all of the information you need, and talk to a board-certified plastic surgeon, preferably two or three, to fully understand your options.